Networks and Virtual Communication

 Networks and Networking, I: The Beginning

 The word “network” has been in use since a long time.
 The term traditionally referred to physical structures.
 Only recently did the word, in the form of a new construction, namely “networking”, appear.
-It refers primarily to relations between people: (a) “network” refers to a structure or system of people and/or groups, and (b) “networking” refers to the operation of a network, in that it points to what is exchanged between the individuals and/or groups that constitute a network (Note 1).
+It refers primarily to relations between people: (a) “network” refers to a structure or system of people and/or groups, and (b) “networking” refers to the operation of a network, in that it points to what is exchanged between the individuals and/or groups that constitute a network (note 1).
 The word originally referred to relations between people who were in physical proximity, and were engaged in face-to-face interaction and exchange.

-IPRNet – Intellectual property rights (World Bank)
+IPRNet – Intellectual property rights (World Bank, Washington DC, United States)

-- IPNet – Indigenous peoples (World Bank)
+- IPNet – Indigenous peoples (World Bank, Washington DC, United States)

-FishNet – Fisheries (World Bank)
+FishNet – Fisheries (World Bank, Washington DC, United States)

 Most of these networks involve memberships, websites, events, and/or newsletters.
-Only one, CBNRM Net, is still active.
+One, CBNRM Net, is still active.
 The two main reasons for this are that: (a) I left the University of Zürich in 1993 to work for the World Bank, and (b) I left the World Bank in 2000 to move back to Norway.
 Both shifts of employment involved closing and leaving behind work responsibilities, including management of several networks, and taking on new job responsibilities.
 The networks CBNRM Net and "Norwegian NGOs partnering on EEA and Norway Grants projects" are presented below in the form of brief case studies.

 Case Study I: CBNRM Net